 The Supervisory Board furthermore agreed with the auditor that the latter would be notified without delay of findings and occurrences material to its duties that arise during execution of the audit.
 Accordingly, the auditors are obliged to advise the Supervisory Board, or note in their audit report, if pieces of information are found that point to incorrectness in the declaration pursuant to the Code submitted by the Management and Supervisory Board.

 The auditors responsible pursuant to Article 319a (1) Sentence 4 of the German Commercial Code (HGB) were Udo Schuberth and Gero Schütz.
-With regard to the financial statements 2016 Udo Schuberth audited as responsible auditor for the fourth time starting with the financial statements 2013 and with regard to the financial statements 2016 Gero Schütz audited as responsible auditor for the fifth time starting with the financial statements 2012.
+With regard to the financial statements 2017 Udo Schuberth audited as responsible auditor for the fifth time starting with the financial statements 2013 and with regard to the financial statements 2017 Gero Schütz audited as responsible auditor for the sixth time starting with the financial statements 2012.